Oil tank removal

 • The contractors will empty the oil from the tank/tanks

-• Companies should thoroughly lean out tanks/tank.
+• Removal c ompanies should thoroughly lean out tanks/tank.

 • Your contracting team will remove the tank and all the tubing and pipes.